 Communication, internet, and cellphone in New Zealand

 Seeing as New Zealand was colonized by the British, English is spoken across the country.
 However, the indigenous language, Maori, is also spoken commonly.

-As roaming cost can be really expensive, it is advised to buy a local simcard for your phone.
+As roaming costs can be really expensive, it is advised to buy a local sim card for your phone.

 Wintersun Locations in New Zealand